What is a comparative market analysis in real estate?

-A comparative or competitive market analysis (CMA) gives a home value estimate based on the recent sales of similar properties in the area.
+A comparative market analysis (CMA) gives a home value estimate based on recent sales of similar properties in the area.
 It’s typically completed by a real estate professional using property data from the multiple listing service (MLS).

 What’s included in a CMA report?

 - A description of the property being valued, including any notable selling points like the quality of finishes, recent upgrades, and other considerations that might impact its value (e.g., a corner lot or a new HVAC unit)

 - A summary of the property’s technical features, including its address, number of bedrooms and bathrooms, square footage, lot size, and year built

 - Active and pending listings of comparable properties

 - How much similar homes have sold for recently (low, average, median, and high sale prices)

 - How long it took each home to sell after listing (i.e., “days on market”)